hypertidy/vapour/README.md

 #>  [1]  1  2  3  4  5  6  7  8  9 10
 ```

-A higher level function *somewhere else* could wrap that function to return a data frame, but we don't want that in `vapour` because it's not aligned with the goals of being lightweight and reducing the level of interpretation applied.
-The `data.frame` function in R is actually a very primitive implememtation for data frames, so we avoid putting that interpretation on the data and leave that up to the developer / user.
+A higher level function *somewhere else* could wrap that function to
+return a data frame, but we don’t want that in `vapour` because it’s not
+aligned with the goals of being lightweight and reducing the level of
+interpretation applied.
+The `data.frame` function in R is actually a
+very primitive implememtation for data frames, so we avoid putting that
+interpretation on the data and leave that up to the developer / user.

 ``` r
 mvfile <- system.file("extdata/tab/list_locality_postcode_meander_valley.tab", package="vapour")